-If you don’t have the budget to do an audience analysis, you can also leverage 3rd party research from resources like GlobalWebIndex, Statista, or eMarketer.
+If you don’t have the budget for full-blown audience analysis, you can leverage 3rd party research from resources like GlobalWebIndex, Statista, or eMarketer.
 They often publish market research that you can reference in your plan.
 Below is a great example.

-In today’s competitive marketplace, it’s not enough to just sell a product or service or be “open for business.”
-To succeed, you need to create an emotional connection with your customers.
-The best way to do this is by writing a brand narrative.
-A brand narrative is a story that encapsulates the essence of your brand and why you exist.
-It should be written like poetry.
-Not like Haiku or a nursery rhyme.
+It’s insufficient to sell a product or service or be “open for business.”
+Establishing an emotional connection with all your constituents would be best.
+The best way to do this is by writing a brand narrative, a story that captures the essence of your brand and why you exist.
+It should be written like poetry, not like Haiku or a nursery rhyme.
 If you read it aloud, it should flow, and you should get tingles.
 It needs to be passionate and deliver on emotion.

-When writing your narrative, you’ll need to answer these three questions:
+When writing your brand narrative, you’ll need to answer these three questions: